Lacrymology/states/salt/master/doc/pillar.rst

 ``False`` means not use.

-If the salt-master act also as the git server, look for :doc:`/git/server/doc/pillar` exact pillars keys details.
+If the :doc:`index` act also as the :doc:`/git/server/doc/index`, look for exact :doc:`/git/server/doc/pillar` keys details.

 salt_master:pillar:branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~